sobamask22/DeliverySchedule-Power-BI/README.md

 - **Minster Insights:** A slicer filter enables users to isolate and explore Minster-specific data for targeted analysis.
 The filter can also be applied to view other suppliers

-- **Purchase Cost Breakdown:** A pie chart visualizes the share of total purchase cost of categories, highlighting high and low spend categories at a glance
+- **Purchase Cost Breakdown:** A pie chart visualizes the share of total purchase cost of products, highlighting high and low spend products at a glance

 - **Monthly Pallet Orders:** A bar chart tracks pallet order volumes by product over time